xebia-functional/nine-cards-backend/README.md

 A user can be the author of several or none collections.

 A **Package** represents an application that is included in a collection.
-The field `packageName` represents the application as the Java package of its main executable class, e.g. `com.fortysevendeg.ninecardslauncher.app.App`.
+The field `packageName` represents the application as the root Java package of the application, e.g. `com.fortysevendeg.ninecardslauncher`.

 A **Subscription** is an unconstrained `M:N` relation between user and collections, where each entry indicates that a user is subscribed to a collection.